Unlock Powerful Fitness: The Ultimate Guide to Isometric Exercises

 What Are Isometric Exercises?

 Isometric exercises are a type of static movement where your muscles contract, but your joints don’t move.
-You’ve probably done an isometric exercise before without even realizing it.
-For example, have you ever pressed your hands together in a prayer position as hard as you can for 10 seconds?
-That’s an isometric exercise!
+You may have already done an isometric exercise without realizing it.
+For example, pressing your hands together in a prayer position as hard as you can for 10 seconds is an isometric exercise.

 How Do Isometric Exercises Work?